GitHubonline1396529/printAcat/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

 ## License

-This project is licensed under the [GPL3 License](https://opensource.org/license/gpl-3-0/).
+This project is licensed under the [GPL3 License](https://opensource.org/license/gpl-3-0/). see [LICENCE](LICENCE) for more information